Kerem-Haeger/battleship/TESTING.md

   ![CSS Validator](documentation/css_validator.png)

-    - The following warning was shown, when the code was copied and validated, as line 2 contains the link to the Google Font:
+    - The following warning was shown when the code was copied and validated, as line 2 contains the link to the Google Font:

   ![CSS Validator errors](documentation/css_validator_warning.png)